 How to secure and harden your Splunk platform instance

-Use this checklist as a roadmap for this manual to help you secure your Splunk platform installation and protect your data.
+Use the checklist in this topic as a roadmap to help you secure your Splunk platform installation and protect your data.

 - Set up users and configure roles and capabilities to control user access.
 See About configuring role-based user access.